Abhishek-Manjunath-03/Assignment1_RSA/README.md

 To ensure the local repository was up to date with the remote repository, the latest changes were pulled with the command git pull origin master.
 Finally, the existence of the necessary files (README.md and logic-gate.md) was confirmed by executing ls README.md logic-gate.md.

 ## Development of simple CLI

-In the development of a simple CLI for the Boolean Logic Simulator, several key steps were undertaken to ensure a smooth user experience and robust functionality.
-The project began by initializing a Git repository and setting up the necessary directory structure, which included the main script for the CLI.
+During the development of a simple CLI for the Boolean Logic Simulator, several key steps were undertaken to ensure a smooth user experience and robust functionality.
+The project began by initializing a Git repository with `git init` and setting up the necessary directory structure, which included the main script for the CLI.
 A basic command-line interface was created, prompting users to select logic gate types and input boolean values.
-Input validation was then implemented to ensure that users could only enter valid gate types (AND, OR, NOT, XOR) and appropriate boolean values (True/False), enhancing the reliability of the simulator.
-After incorporating the logic for each gate, thorough testing was conducted to verify that the CLI functioned correctly under various input scenarios.
-Throughout the development process, regular commits were made using Git to track changes and maintain a clear project history.
-This structured approach not only improved the usability of the CLI but also ensured that it was robust and error-resistant, providing users with an intuitive way to explore fundamental concepts in digital logic.
+Input validation was implemented to ensure that users could only enter valid gate types (AND, OR, NOT, XOR) and appropriate boolean values (True/False), enhancing the reliability of the simulator.
+Thorough testing was conducted to verify that the CLI functioned correctly under various input scenarios.
+Throughout the development process, regular commits were made using Git to track changes, with commands such as `git add .` to stage modifications and `git commit -m ' to save the project state.
+Monitoring progress involved using `git status` to display the repository's current state and `git log` to track the commit history.
+Once the CLI was complete, changes were pushed to the remote repository with `git push origin cli-development`, and after merging the `cli-development` branch into the main branch, the team integrated the new features into the main codebase.
+Finally, the `cli-development` branch was deleted with `git branch -d cli-development` after a successful merge, ensuring effective version control and collaboration throughout the project.